 - Softness = softer more flattering shadows.

 - Shadows in front of the product can be removed with a ‘reflector’.
-Your reflector can be another large sheet of card or a collapsible reflector like those photographers use.
+Your reflector only needs to be a budget sheet of white card.
+Or you can invest in the collapsible kind.

 TIP: A white background for pet product photography can be decorated with props.
 Plain white means you do not have to worry about colour clashes.
 If you are working with a specific colour scheme for a brand make sure your props match their feel or colour